Our Mission is Safety

 No level of radon exposure is considered completely safe, however the EPA only recommends reducing radon levels in your home if your long-term exposure averages 4 picocuries per liter (pCI/L) or higher.
 A pCI is a measure of the rate of radioactive decay of radon gas.
 This decay causes radioactive particles that can get trapped in your lungs when you breathe.

 The American Cancer Society says a variety of methods can be used to reduce radon gas levels in your home, including sealing cracks in floors and walls and increasing ventilation though sub-slab depressurization using pipes and fans.

-You'll get timely and useful blogs, seasonal safety tips, survey results, legislative updates, event information and lots of other safety-related news.
+You'll get timely blogs, seasonal safety tips, survey results, legislative updates, event information and much more.
+Sign up today.